zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 In this directory we provide Python code for training, from scratch, a VGG-like neural network using Brevitas on CIFAR-10.
 We also give a script to run the neural network in the Fully Homomorphic Encryption (FHE) settings.

 Original files can be found in the [Brevitas](https://github.com/Xilinx/brevitas/) repository.
-The model in the `models/` folder has a few modifications from the original to make it compatible with Concrete-ML:
+The model in the `models/` folder has a few modifications from the original to make it compatible with Concrete ML:

 - `MaxPool` layers have been replaced by `AvgPool` layers.
 This is mainly because max pooling is a costly operation in FHE which we want to avoid for less FHE costly operations such as average pooling.
-- Quantization is applied after each AvgPool as this is needed for Concrete-ML to capture the quantization parameter.
+- Quantization is applied after each AvgPool as this is needed for Concrete ML to capture the quantization parameter.
 A QuantIdentity Brevitas layer achieves this.

 ## Installation